vinnypessoni/vinnypessoni/README.md

 Also love to help people to develop themselves and become amazing coders and testers!

-I have 10+ years of experience in a variety of computing topics such as university professor, test manager, developer and writer.
+I have 11+ years of experience in a variety of computing topics such as university professor, test manager, developer, SDET, Speaker and writer.

-I'm currently a Lead Software Engineer in Test @AMEX in the United Kingdom.
+I'm currently a Senior Software Engineer in Test @CTM in the United Kingdom.

 Here you will find example codes that I developed to teach my students in my software testing mentorship program - Tester Global and Comunidade do Tester Global.